Chih-Ling-Hsu/Chih-Ling-Hsu.github.io/_posts/2020-05-15-watts-strogatz.md

 In social networks, it is workable because it is a graph with certain "labels", each of which represents various dimensions of our life (e.g., hobbies, work, geographical distribution, ...).
 Hence with distance metric we can create a "labeling space(s)" and find the neighbor that is closest to the target node to route to.
 As a result, in **Decentralized Navigation (Decentralized Search)**, we follow the principles below to get from source node $s$ to the target node $t$ using $T$ steps.

 - $s$ only knows locations of its friends and location of the target $t$
 - $s$ does not know links of anyone else but itself
 - **ID-space (e.g., geographic) Navigation**: $s$ "navigates" to a node geographically closest to $t$

+> **Basic Navigation Principles**:
+> Why can we navigate in the network and find short paths without any global view of the system?
+> - We have globaly agreed ID space with a distance function, which allows us to make local decisions on minimizing distance to the target
+> - Existence of [Kleinberg's](../../../2020/05/15/kleinberg) long-range links that allow us to progres towards the target rapidly (in polylogarithmic steps)

 However, Watts-Strogatz model with high clusterisation and short path lengths is not navigable.
 Decentralized greedy routing can not find short paths for any arbitrary pair of nodes although short paths exist in Watts-Strogatz model, but why?